104 Ainsworth Street

-Two children are listed on the census as living at home with their parents.
-They were Emma, aged 18, described as a Dressmaker, and Ellen Carrott, aged 16, whose occupation is given as Milliner’s apprentice, meaning she was working in a shop or workshop, learning how to make ladies hats and bonnets and to sell fancy apparel.
+Emma and Ellen are listed on the 1891 census as still living at home with their parents.
+Emma, is now aged 18, and described as a Dressmaker, Ellen (now 16) is recorded as a Milliner’s apprentice, meaning she was working in a shop or workshop, learning how to make ladies hats and bonnets and to sell fancy apparel.

-Also listed as living in the house is Jesse Tew, a male lodger, aged 30, whose occupation is described as Engine Turner.
-It is likely that an Engine Turner may have been co-worker of the Head of the Household, Samuel Carrot, as a Foreman working as a Boiler Maker, Metal Worker.
+Jesse Few continues to lodge with the Carrotts, his occupation is still an Engine Turner.
+It is likely that an Engine Turner may have been co-worker of Samuel Carrott, in his role as a Foreman Boiler Maker.

-Samuel, Emma and their daughter Ellen are all buried in Mill Road Cemetery.
+Samuel, Emma and their daughter Ellen (who died in 1898) are all buried in Mill Road Cemetery.

 1901 – 1911